kaloyan-marinov/goal-tracker/README.md

     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
     ```

-    (d) the "old way" of running/starting//serving a Flask application from VS Code:
+- option 4 - the "old way" of running/starting//serving a Flask application from VS Code:
     ```
     [use VS Code to launch "[old way] Python Flask"]